Internship in Jahaly / The Gambia

 In the Manjai Kunda guest house on the compound of the Main Office.
 The house is equipped with a kitchen with fridge and oven, a bathroom with a boiler for hot water, two bedrooms with huge mosquito nets and a living room.
 In the street at the rear side of the compound there is a small shop, where you can buy bread.
 In the guest house WiFi is available.
 Please notice that the speed of internet access very often is very poor in The Gambia.
 This is also driving us crazy every time.

 - How do I get to Jahaly from Manjai Kunda?

 The Project Coordinator travels to Jahaly once a month.
 He gives you a lift in the project car.
 The trip to Jahaly takes three to four hours.
-Normally the Project Manager´s trip is scheduled for the end of each month.
+Normally the Project Teams´s trip is scheduled for the end of each month.
 Our advice is to schedule your arrival in The Gambia for within the last ten days of a month.
 If this is not possible there is a public transport service available, which you can use as well as a “Bushcab”, which they call “Geligeli” here.

 - How does a ride with a Geligeli looks like?